Teaching Algorithms in Ethiopia

 Going to different places always makes the unique characteristics back home more prominent.
 SF is unique for its presence of unbounded hope.
 For example, I come from a community that continually debates about whether AI will supercharge humanity or lead to its extinction.
 Underlying both sides is a certain hope that banks on AI’s rapid and successful growth.
 It is a hope that has no limit.
 Regardless of how true it is, let’s first recognize how great that is.

-However, I frequently wish people in SF grounded themselves more, and Ethiopia is an example of a place where their grandiose hopes can be tested.
+I frequently wish people in SF grounded themselves more, and Ethiopia is an example of a place where their grandiose hopes can be tested.
 Many people in AI (at least purportedly) claim to want to help the world, but how can you help the world when you barely know what it looks like?
 Seeing Ethiopia’s problems grounds you in what an AGI is actually up against.
-Going there personally puts the reality in your face that people could die sooner from a civil war7 than from a misaligned superintelligence.
+Going there personally puts the reality in your face that people could die sooner from a civil war3 than from a misaligned superintelligence.

 Concluding thoughts

 I’m enormously grateful to the students and locals for these five weeks.
 Everything I spoke about here was based on impression, and as I mentioned at the beginning, there’s a lot I still don’t understand.
 If you have even an inkling of interest, I’d recommend checking out the AddisCoder program as they’re looking for TAs right now!
-Addis Ababa is a fascinating place, and I certainly learned a lot.
+Addis Ababa is a fascinating place, and I learned a ton.

 To be fair, many of these infrastructure challenges are normalized and not as noticeable to a local as they were to me.